alinnman/celestial-navigation/README.md

 The sample can be found [here](starfixdata.home.py) The resulting position is just 1.45 nautical miles away from my real position, which I consider being an excellent result given the simple equipment and my modest level of training.
-But there are some question marks about this accuracy, and I might need to do this experiment since I did not correctly measure the index error of the sextant.
+But there are some question marks about this accuracy, and I might need to do this experiment again since I did not correctly measure the index error of the sextant.